gonnavis/co-share/examples/content/optimistic-lockable.md

-**for demonstration purposes there is a 50% change of failing when requesting a lock** **however, as soon as it failes a new request will be send**
+**For demonstration purposes, there is a 50% chance of failing when requesting a lock.**
+**However, as soon as it fails, a new request will be sent.**

 # Optimistic Lockable Example Source Code